Guide to Selenium with Java and TestNG

 Test Automation: A Beginner’s Guide to Selenium with Java and TestNG

 Test Automation has become an integral part of the software development process, allowing teams to increase efficiency, reduce manual errors, and deliver high-quality products at a faster pace.
 Selenium, a powerful tool for automating web browsers, combined with the versatility of Java, offers a robust framework for building reliable and scalable automated test suites.
+Using Selenium Java for test automation leverages the strengths of both the tool and the programming language to create effective test scenarios.

 Table of Contents